 A Guide to Keeping Construction Projects On Budget

-- Once projects are prioritized, municipalities can effectively match their projects to grants and other funding opportunities to maximize their budget.
+- Once projects are prioritized, municipalities can effectively match their projects to grants and other funding opportunities to maximize their overall infrastructure budget.

 - Through engineering practices that prioritize value and constructability, municipalities can reduce excessive spending and reduce the risk of expensive rework in the field.

-- By addressing common construction delays early in the design process, municipalities can ensure that projects remain on schedule and on budget.
+- By addressing common construction delays early in the design process, municipalities can ensure that projects remain on schedule and within budget.

 - Through partnerships with experienced construction professionals, municipalities can prevent overtaxing their staff members and avoid scheduling delays.

 (To access a PDF version of the guide, download the file using the form above.)

 1. Optimize Your Budget with Clear Project Prioritization